A honeymoon in Bhutan? Trust us, it's not like your usual beach resort holiday - and that's precisely why it's so magical.

 The people in this place are truly friendly and hospitable.
 They will tell you about their customs while you have butter tea with them.
 And honestly, there's something pretty magical about watching monks in crimson robes go about their daily prayers while you're holding hands with the person you just married.

-Our Bhutan honeymoon package isn't just about ticking boxes on a tourist checklist.
+Our honeymoon package isn't just about ticking boxes on a tourist checklist.
 We know the honeymoon places in Bhutan that actually matter - the quiet spots where you can talk for hours, the viewpoints that'll make you both go "wow," and the little local restaurants where you'll have your best meals.

 Sure, Bhutan might not have infinity pools or room service, but what it offers is way better: real experiences that you'll actually remember years later.
 Check out our Bhutan Trip Packages if you want something different for your honeymoon.